Frequently Asked Questions

 Q: How do you determine who is selected for the program?

-A: The Graduate Nursing Admissions Committee reviews all applicants and students are selected based on various criteria including GPA, science GPA, essay, recommendations, entrance exam and practical experience.
+A: The Graduate Nursing Admissions Committee reviews all applicants and students are selected based on a holistic review, including various criteria including cumulative GPA, science GPA, interview, essay, recommendations, entrance exam and practical experience.

 Q: How can I position myself as a strong applicant?